dextermallo/GSoC-2023/README.md

 4. **Server-level Collector**: server-level collectors collect the matrices from the server.
 There are two types of server-level collectors:
     - without integration: the server-level collector collects the matrices from the server logs.
 Or relies on other 3rd utils like cAdvisor.
     - with integration: some server-level collectors require integration to the existing service.
 For instance, ElasticSearch and Prometheus require the service to be instrumented with their client library (e.g., HTTP endpoints).
 5. **Host-level Collector**: The host-level collector collects the matrices mostly the same as server-level collectors.
-However, the host-level collector collects the matrices from the host machine (e.g., using ePBF).
+However, the host-level collector collects the matrices from the host machine (e.g., using eBPF).
 6. **Data Parser**, **Statistic Builder**, and **Comparison Report Builder**: These are the components that parse the data and build the report.
 The data parser parses the data into a unified format (e.g., JSON).
 The statistic builder builds the report based on the unified format.
 The comparison report builder compares the before/after report and generates a comparison report.

 ## Use case